amranidev/scaffold-interface/README.md

 + Generate your model,views,controller and migrations just in few clicks.

++ Delete confirmation message.

 + Using an interface to design your table.

 + Rollbacking possibility.

++ Template changing possibility.

 + Craft your laravel application faster and easier.

 ###I. Package installation